-- Wash and chop methi and palak leaves finely and drain excess water.
+- Wash and chop leaves finely and drain excess water.
 Put it in a bowl.

 - Coarsely grind peas and corn.
-Peel and grate carrots.
-Add to the methi bowl
+Peel and grate carrots and zucchini.
+Add to the leaves bowl.

-- Now add besan, suji, salt, chopped green chillies, baking soda, red chilli powder and 1 tbsp of oil.
+- Now add chickpea flour, semolina, salt, chopped green chillies, baking soda, red chilli powder and 2 tbsp of oil.

 - Mix it and make a soft dough.
-Add more besan if required.
+Add more chickpea flour if required.

 - Make 2-3 inches long and about 1 inch wide rolls.
 Traditionally the dough is taken in the palm and the shaped using the gripping action of the fingers and palm, hence the name Muthiya.
 We have made simple rolls here.